 Results Scale and Interpretations

 The Matrigma Test is a non-verbal test that measures your General Mental Ability or GMA in comparison to others.
 It measures your fundamental cognitive abilities like problem-solving skills, logical ability, and flair for spotting logical connections.
-The result of Matrigma Assessment is always expressed by comparing it against the norm group or the total number of people who have taken the test.
+The result of the Matrigma Assessment is always expressed by comparing it against the norm group or the total number of people who have taken the test.

-As can be seen in the image below, the low, average and high intervals comprise 16%, 68%, and 16% respectively of the norm group who achieved a similar result.
+As can be seen in the image below, the low, average and high intervals comprise 16%, 68%, and 16% respectively of the norm group that achieved a similar result.
 For instance, if you get a high score, your result is higher than or as high as 16% of the members of the norm group.

-A low score lies in between 0 and 3.
+A low score lies between 0 and 3.
 If one achieves a low score, it means that he or she has difficulty in solving problems requiring logical ability.
-In general, he or she is a slow and below-average performer in all kinds of jobs but will do better in jobs that demand lesser logical ability.
+In general, he or she is a slow and below-average performer in all kinds of jobs but will do better in jobs that demand less logical ability.

-A high score lies in between 7 and 10.
+A high score lies between 7 and 10.
 If you received a high score, then you are someone who solves logical issues easily.
 You have no difficulty in getting familiar with and performing all kinds of jobs with excellence.
 With a high problem-solving ability, you are an efficient and above-average performer.